IanNorris/Enkel/README.md

 * Physical and Virtual memory allocation and protection flags
 * Walk the APIC, find the Local APIC (LAPIC), and initialize the APs
 * For each AP, step through 16-bit real mode, 32-bit protected mode then finally 64-bit long mode again and back into C
-* Keyboard input
+* Keyboard input and a very basic shell (`bash` support is ongoing)
-* Syscalls
+* Syscalls (Including a subset of Linux syscalls allowing for binary compatability)
 * User mode
+* Dynamic library loading (including glibc and dynamic linking)
+* Basic framebuffer support
 * PCI, AHCI and reading from ATAPI CD
 * FAT12, 16 & 32 (via library)

 # Next steps

-* Reading files from user mode
 * Major refactor, especially around SATA & CD-ROM support
 * Joliet/ISO 9660 CD format
 * HDD support
-* Basic shell and commands
 * Scheduling

-# Known issues

-* AHCI CD drive doesn't work on Windows under qemu

 (Not necessarily in this order)